Biography

 Research and scholarship

 Dr Junejo’s research focuses on the security of Wireless Sensor Networks (WSN), Cyber Physical Systems (CPS), and Internet of Things (IoT) in general.
 She believes these systems can be protected by employing lightweight cryptography, intrusion detection, and trust modelling.
-She has worked on the security of high value goods as a part of Logistics 4.0 project funded by Petras.
+She is currently working on the security of 6G communication technologies.
+She has previously worked on the security of high value goods as a part of Logistics 4.0 project funded by Petras.
 It was a collaboration with Tate Museum, Arm Holdings, Ordinance Survey, Constantine Ltd, and Momart.
 She also worked on the security of sensor-based systems as part of the S4 project funded by EPSRC.
-Her research interests include but are not limited to the security, privacy, and trust of CPS, WSN systems, cloud computing, fog computing, and applied cryptography.
+Her research interests include but are not limited to security, privacy, and trust of CPS, WSN systems, cloud computing, fog computing, and applied cryptography.

 She is interested in designing lightweight security solutions for resource-constrained sensors and IoT devices.
 She has been working on physical layer security (PLS) encryption schemes.
 PLS based schemes employ the randomness of the wireless channel to derive a shared secret key between a sender and receiver.
 The PLS schemes are more efficient than the classical (AES and DES) symmetric encryption schemes.
 Currently, she is working to design a group key scheme based on channel randomness derived from received signal strength indicator (RSSI), channel state information (CSI), and sensor measurements.